Nambour CBD Creative Renewal: Activating the Night-Time Economy

 We proposed a range of creative ideas in the public realm which met the terms of the grant, including three pieces of public art and identified five locations for the installation of artistic lighting.
 In total eight interventions were planned.

-POMO facilitated a rigorous process for the creation of three items of public art which was backed by council and saw artists invited to pitch for the work.
+POMO facilitated a rigorous selection and curatorial process for the creation of three items of public art which was backed by council and saw artists invited to pitch for the work.
 A stakeholder voting panel chose the final artists and the community were given a say in the final works via an engagement portal and face to face pop ups run by volunteers.

-Lighting
+Technical Lighting Infrastructure

 Sustainability Outcomes